Derick Heathcoat-Amory, 1st Viscount Amory: Background and education

 He was educated at Ludgrove School followed by Eton College and Christ Church, Oxford, receiving an MA degree.

 His great-nephews include the Rt Hon David Heathcoat-Amory and Sir Ian Heathcoat-Amory, 6th and present baronet.
-A great-aunt was the sculptress, Princess Victor of Hohenlohe-Langenburg, Countess von Gleichen.
+A great-aunt was the sculptor Princess Victor of Hohenlohe-Langenburg, Countess von Gleichen.

 Career

 Heathcoat-Amory was elected a Devon County Councillor in 1932 and worked in textile manufacturing and banking.
-He was commissioned a second lieutenant in the 11th (Devonshire) Brigade of the Royal Artillery (Territorial Army) on 31 July 1920, promoted to lieutenant in the 96th (Royal Devonshire Yeomanry) Field Brigade on 31 July 1922 and promoted to captain on 1 September 1926.
+He was commissioned a second lieutenant in the 11th (Devon) Army Brigade, Royal Field Artillery (Territorial Army) on 31 July 1920, promoted to lieutenant in the regiment (by then the 96th (Royal Devonshire Yeomanry) Field Brigade) on 31 July 1922 and promoted to captain on 1 September 1926.
 He was promoted to major on 1 October 1935.
 During the Second World War, he was wounded and captured during Operation Market-Garden.
 He retired on 1 September 1948 with the honorary rank of lieutenant-colonel.

 He was elected Member of Parliament for Tiverton in 1945 (a constituency previously held by his grandfather Sir John Heathcoat-Amory, 1st Baronet).
 When the Conservatives came to power under Winston Churchill in 1951 he was appointed Minister of Pensions.
 In September 1953 he was appointed Minister of State for Trade.
 He joined Churchill's Cabinet in July 1954 succeeding Sir Thomas Dugdale as Minister of Agriculture and Fisheries (continuing his responsibilities as Minister of State for Trade).
 In October 1954 these ministries merged under Heathcoat-Amory's leadership.
 The Hon.
 Gwilym Lloyd George later Viscount Tenby had previously been charged with Food ministerial affairs.
 He remained in this post until being appointed Chancellor of the Exchequer in 1958, by Harold Macmillan, an office he held until 1960.
-A highlight of Amory's chancellorship was the raising of Bank Rate to 6% in June 1960, in an effort to cool the economy after the election the previous autumn.
+A highlight of Amory's chancellorship was the raising of the Bank Rate to 6% in June 1960, in an effort to cool the economy after the election the previous autumn.

 He stood down from the House of Commons in 1960 and was raised to the peerage as Viscount Amory, of Tiverton in the County of Devon, on 1 September of that year.
 From 1965 to 1970, he was Governor (Company Chairman) of the Hudson's Bay Company, North America's oldest company (established by English royal charter in 1670).
-Viscount Amory was sworn of the Privy Council in 1953, appointed GCMG in 1961 and KG in 1968.
+Viscount Amory was sworn of the Privy Council in 1953, and appointed GCMG in 1961 and KG in 1968.
 He also received the degree of Hon.
 LLD (Exon) in 1959, before serving as Chancellor of Exeter University from 1972 to 1981.